fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 Convert a number or string to an integer, or return 0 if no arguments are given.
 If **x** is a number, return `x.__int__()`.
 For floating point numbers, this truncates towards zero.

-So, you can see that even the simplest objects in Python, such as strings, have many interesting properties and methods that can be used to retrieve information about the object or perform some computation with the object.
-When you reach a point in your programming where you want to customize the behavior of these methods, or perhaps create a new type of object entirely, you will need to start writing your own classes.
-For example, perhaps instead of a string object, you want a `name` object that has a string as its main property and also contains methods that allow you to translate the name into other languages.

 Exercise 70: Exploring Strings